swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexBuilderDSL.md

 One could argue that type such as `OneOrMore<Output>` could be defined as a top-level function that returns `Regex`.
 While it is entirely possible to do so, it would lose the name scoping benefits of a type and pollute the top-level namespace with `O(arity^2)` overloads of quantifiers, `capture`, `tryCapture`, etc. This could be detrimental to the usefulness of code completion.

-Another reason to use types instead of free functions is consistency with existing result-buidler-based DSLs such as SwiftUI.
+Another reason to use types instead of free functions is consistency with existing result-builder-based DSLs such as SwiftUI.

 [Declarative String Processing]: https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/DeclarativeStringProcessing.md
 [Strongly Typed Regex Captures]: https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md